acristescu/TFLRoadStatus/README.md

 ## Offline vs connected flavors

 Please note which variant you are running.
 Offline variant is meant for tests and development while offline.
-The data is mocked so it will always respond with "A2" for the road name that is not "ERROR_ROAD" (for which an error is displayed).
+The data is mocked so it will always respond with "A2" for any road ID that is not "ERROR_ROAD" (for which an error is displayed).
 You probably want the online version for playing around with the app.

 ## Running tests